clarkdatalabs/web_network_visualization/README.md

 **Introduction**

-This tutorial will walk through the steps to build an interactive network visualization.
+This tutorial will walk through the steps of building an interactive network visualization.
 The theme we visualize in the example is the web-network of different types of beer and their relationships to each other.

 We used [Jose Christian&#39;s code](http://bl.ocks.org/jose187/4733747) to build our visualization.
 It&#39;s a great starting point if you&#39;re interested in better understanding how a very simple network is created in D3.